Aquanty/rtd-hgs/docs/source/index.rst

 #. **val** Power index beta :math:`\beta` [-].

-For the Van Genuchten function, this parameter must be greater than 1.0.
+| For the Van Genuchten function, this parameter must be greater than
+  1.0.
 If you enter a value less than 1.0 you will be warned and **grok** will stop.
-This value is used to compute :math:`\nu` according to Equation :ref:`eq:1a3` .
+This value is used to compute :math:`\nu` according to Equation :ref:
+| .

-For the BrooksCorey formulation, this value is used to recalculate the exponent in Equation :ref:`eq:1aa2`  unless the instruction Exponent has been used previously for this material.
+| For the BrooksCorey formulation, this value is used to recalculate the
+  exponent in Equation :ref:
+| unless the instruction Exponent has been used previously for this
+  material.

 --------------